 Museums for All

-Concerts/ Movies in the Park
+Free Concerts/ Movies in the Park

 Millennium Park has a full calendar of events during the summer, including concerts and movies in the Jay Pritzker Pavilion.
 Other parks across the city will also take their turn in hosting free movies in the park.